primer/octicons/.github/CONTRIBUTING.md

 Update the [changelog](https://github.com/primer/octicons/blob/master/CHANGELOG.md) with the new changes pertaining to this version.

 Once the changlog has been updated, run `npm run bump`.
 This will guide you through a prompt asking what all the new versions of the packages should be.
+In the context of Octicons, significant changes to the library or workflow, or removing an icon would be considered a major update, adding a new icon would be considered a minor update, and fixing an icon would be considered a patch.
+Reach out in the #design-systems Slack channel if you're unsure!

 After, push up your branch and open a pull request into master.

 [master-octicons]: https://www.figma.com/file/FP7lqd1V00LUaT5zvdklkkZr/Octicons